about

 your account uses passwordless magic link authentication — no passwords stored. your song catalog and performance data are private to your account. the chrome extension authenticates via a unique api key that you generate and can regenerate at any time.

-the auto-fill chrome extension only works in google chrome and other chromium-based browsers (microsoft edge, brave, arc, opera, vivaldi). if you use safari or firefox, you can still use the web app and submit performances via the csv export — the extension just makes it faster.
+the auto-fill chrome extension works in google chrome and other chromium-based browsers (microsoft edge, brave, arc, opera, vivaldi), and currently auto-fills bmi live only — ascap onstage support is coming soon. if you use safari or firefox, you can still use the web app and submit performances via the csv export.

 magic link login · no password required